After18 was founded in 2013 in response to the rising number of unaccompanied children in Leicester who were asking for support when they turned 18.

-Children and young people have been travelling to the UK, without their family, fleeing war and persecution in their home country.
+Children and young people fleeing war and persecution in their home country, travel alone to the UK to seek safety.
 They arrive bewildered, traumatised and anxious, living alone in an unfamiliar place where they may not speak the language or understand the culture.

-Through reaching out and assisting them to access mainstream services, we were able to listen and work with them to develop our services.
-They have shaped our education project and identified the need for a young women’s group.
+We reach out and assist them with accessing mainstream services, at the same time as listening to their needs and working with them to develop our services.
+Over the last ten years, they have shaped our education project, identified the need for a young women’s group and inspired our summer activity programme.

-We now have around 180 young people using our services each year.
+We now have over 200 young people using our services each year.

 Turning 18 is extremely significant for unaccompanied children as it marks the boundary between childhood and adulthood.